elixir-lang/elixir/README.md

 Instead of defining modules without a namespace, we can define them inside the Person object, avoiding polluting the main namespace and reducing the chance of conflicts.

-Finally, since the pattern above is very common, Elixir provides three conveniences to make our code more expresssive:
+Finally, since the pattern above is very common, Elixir provides three conveniences to make our code more expressive:

 * If a module `Mixin` is defined inside an object, it is automatically added as `mixin`;
 * If a module `Proto` is defined inside an object, it is automatically added as `proto`;